senimanjs/seniman/docs/integrating-with-sql.md

 serve(root, 3002);
 ```

-Here, we wrap our `Root` component using the `createRoot` function, which we then pass to the `serve` function to start the server.
-The `serve` function also takes a port number as its second argument, which is the port number that the server will listen to.
+Here, we wrap our `Root` component using `createRoot` and serve it on port 3002.
 When you open the browser, you should see the todo list application running at [http://localhost:3002](http://localhost:3002).

 We've now reached the end of the tutorial.
 With just one UI component, we've built a todo list application that stores data in an in-memory SQLite database --  tightly integrating user interaction, UI state, and database operations all within the component code, greatly simplifying the application stack.